gofiber/fiber/.github/README.md

 ## ⚠️ Limitations

 -   Due to Fiber's usage of unsafe, the library may not always be compatible with the latest Go version.
-Fiber 3.0.0 has been tested with Go versions 1.20 to 1.22.
+Fiber 3.0.0 has been tested with Go versions 1.21 and 1.22.
 -   Fiber is not compatible with net/http interfaces.
 This means you will not be able to use projects like gqlgen, go-swagger, or any others which are part of the net/http ecosystem.

 ## 👀 Examples